fabferri/az-pattern/01-private-link/README.md

 [![1]][1]

-The configuration is based on two deployments have to run in sequence:
+The configuration is based on two deployments to execute in sequence:
 * 1-st step: create the VNet with private service link.
 The deployment is created through the **provider.json**
 * 2-nd step: create the consumer VNet with ExpressRoute gateway and Connection.
 The deployment is created by **consumer-vnet-1er.json**.
 To use the ARM template is required the availability of an ExpressRoute circuit deployed in different Azure subscription.
 To link an ExpressRoute Gateway to the circuit in different Azure subscription, a redeem authorization is generated.
 The redeem authorization has to be set in the **consumer-vnet-1er.json**